RFU to investigate Burrell racism claims

 Burrell, capped 15 times by England, previously played for Northampton Saints between 2012 and 2019, winning the Premiership title with them.

-However Saints said they had been "reassured" he did not experience such abuse while with the team.
+However, Saints said they had been "reassured" he did not experience such abuse while with the team.

 Newcastle added all club employees "are currently undertaking equality, diversity and inclusion refresher training".